nocomplexity/simplifysecurity/useaisolutions.md

 # AI/ML for Cyber security

-ML/AI/LLMs are practically everywhere these days, from your phone's voice assistant to self-driving cars.
+AI is everywhere these days, from your phone's voice assistant, your smartTV and self-driving cars and 'traditional cars'.

 The complexity of current AI/ML technologies has fuelled fears that AI powered applications will cause harm in unforeseen circumstances, or that they are manipulated to act in harmful ways.
 Think of a self driving car with its own ethics or algorithms that make prediction based on your personal data that really scare you.

-Understanding how cyber security and AI technology intersect is vital.
-You should gain some knowledge on AI/ML technology to make informed decisions, both personally and professionally on applying or not AI-based solutions for cyber security.
+Understanding how cyber security and AI technology intersect is crucial.
+You should gain knowledge on AI/ML technology to make informed decisions, both personally and professionally.
+AI knowledge is vital for applying AI-based solutions for cyber security.
+Or when not to use AI based solutions for your cyber defense.

 :::{tip}
 A great (free)guide to quickly learn the essentials on AI/ML technology is the